code-42/CareerDevsInterviewQuestions/README.md

 Arnell

-Algorithms:
+# Algorithms:

 1. What is Big O notation?
 Be descriptive (4 or more sentences).
 What are its various permutations?
 Your answer:
-> Big-O notation is a way of expressing a function's space and time consumption.
-How does a function’s performance scale as the input size grows to infinity.
+> Big-O notation is a way of expressing a function's time and space  computational complexity as the input size grows to infinity.
 To meaningfully compare algorithmic performance, we compare the asymptotic behavior of algorithms.
 Big-O usually describes the upper bound on the growth rate of the function.
+Big-Omega expresses the lower bounds.
+Big-Theta expresses the average case.

 2. What are Divide and Conquer algorithms?
 Describe how they work.
 Can you give any common examples of the types of problems where this approach might be used?
 Your Answer: